Functional vs. Dysfunctional Breathing: Why Functional Breathing Matters

 How to Become a Functional Breathing Practitioner or Instructor

-If you want to help others improve their breathing or deepen your own knowledge, consider joining the Oxygen Advantage Functional Breathing Instructor Training (Level 1) with Patrick McKeown.
+If you want to help others improve their breathing, consider joining the Oxygen Advantage Functional Breathing Instructor Training (Level 1) with Patrick McKeown.

 The course includes lifetime access and certification, so you can learn at your own pace and confidently share these techniques.